duckdb/duckdb-web/docs/api/wasm/extensions.md

 ## Format

 Extensions in DuckDB are binaries to be dynamically loaded via `dlopen`.
 A cryptographical signature is appended to the binary.
-An extension in DuckDB-Wasm is a regular Wasm file to be dynamically loaded via Emscripten's dlopen.
+An extension in DuckDB-Wasm is a regular Wasm file to be dynamically loaded via Emscripten's `dlopen`.
 A cryptographical signature is appended to the Wasm file as a WebAssembly custom section called `duckdb_signature`.
 This ensures the file remains a valid WebAssembly file.

 > Currently we require this custom section to be the last one, but this can be potentially relaxed in the future.

-## INSTALL and LOAD
+## `INSTALL` and `LOAD`

 The `INSTALL` semantic in native embeddings of DuckDB is to fetch, decompress from `gzip` and store data in local disk.
 The `LOAD` semantic in native embeddings of DuckDB is to (optionally) perform signature checks *and* dynamic load the binary with the main DuckDB binary.

 In DuckDB-Wasm, `INSTALL` is a no-op given there is no durable cross-session storage.
-The `LOAD` operation will fetch (and decompress on the fly), perform signature checks *and* dynamically load via the Emscripten implementation of dlopen.
+The `LOAD` operation will fetch (and decompress on the fly), perform signature checks *and* dynamically load via the Emscripten implementation of `dlopen`.

 ## Autoloading